vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 - ``syn:tag = cno.viciouswombat.redtree``

-...to show that an indicator with that tag (such as an FQDN) is associated with both the Vicous Wombat threat group and the Redtree malware family.
+...to show that an indicator with that tag (such as an FQDN) is associated with both the Vicious Wombat threat group and the Redtree malware family.

 That's all well and good, until: